docsforadobe/after-effects-scripting-guide/docs/layers/layer.md

 #### Description

-When true, the layer is locked; otherwise false.
+When `true`, the layer is locked; otherwise `false`.
 This corresponds to the lock toggle in the Layer panel.

 #### Type